ddavidmelo/port_scraper/README.md

 # Port Scraper

 Golang project to scan open ports in a IPv4 list.
-It also provides HTTP details like:
+It also provides HTTP details like :
 * HTTP reponse status
 * HTTP title
 * HTTP server